Nick-Sigua/Election_Analytics_Sigua/Fourth_Blog_Incumbency.md

 The first component of this model is the election-year second quarter GDP.
 In my second blog (link on words), I established how this fundamental variable is the most predictive economic measure relative to all others; thus, its inclusion in the time-for-change models is justfied.

 The second component is the incumbent president's net approval rating in the latest Gallup poll.
+This holds the incumbent party candidate’s popular vote share relative to the current serving president’s job approval ratings, given voters view elections as a referendum on parties currently holding power (source?).

-The third component is incubency. talk about how is leverages the fact that first term incumbers gets advantage, but not 2 term party candidates
+The third component is incumbency status. talk about how is leverages the fact that first term incumbers gets advantage

 ultiamtley, this creates a model that has been hostorically successful. we wil compare it to other next